Charlie Musselwhite: Biography

 In 1990 Musselwhite signed with Alligator Records, a step that led to a resurgence of his career.

 In 1998, Musselwhite appeared in the film Blues Brothers 2000.
 He played the harmonica in the Louisiana Gator Boys, which featured many other blues and R&B musicians, such as B.B.
 King, Bo Diddley, Eric Clapton, Koko Taylor, Jimmie Vaughan, Dr. John, and Jack DeJohnette.

 Over the years, Musselwhite has branched out in style.
 His 1999 recording, Continental Drifter, is accompanied by Cuarteto Patria, from Cuba's Santiago region, the Cuban music counterpart of the Mississippi Delta.
 Because of political differences between Cuba and the United States, the album was recorded in Bergen, Norway, with Musselwhite's wife handling the details.

 Musselwhite believes the key to his musical success was finding a style in which he could express himself.
 He said, "I only know one tune, and I play it faster or slower, or I change the key, but it's just the one tune I've ever played in my life.
 It's all I know."

-His two albums, Sanctuary (which saw a guest appearance by Hooker) and Delta Hardware, were released by Real World Records.
+His two albums, Sanctuary and Delta Hardware, were released by Real World Records.

 Musselwhite played on Tom Waits' 1999 album Mule Variations.
 He can be heard at the beginning of the song "Chocolate Jesus" saying "I love it".
 Waits has mentioned that this is his favorite part of the song.

 In 2002, he was featured on the Bo Diddley tribute album Hey Bo Diddley: A Tribute!, performing the song "Hey Bo Diddley".

-Musselwhite lost both of his elderly parents in December 2005, in separate incidents.
+Musselwhite lost both of his parents in December 2005, in separate incidents.
 His mother, Ruth Maxine Musselwhite, was murdered.

 Musselwhite joined the judging panel of the 10th annual Independent Music Awards, to assist independent musicians' careers.
 He was also a judge for the 7th and 9th Independent Music Awards.